WeblateOrg/weblate/docs/admin/projects.rst

 Age of changes to commit
 ++++++++++++++++++++++++

-Sets how old changes (in hours) are to get before they are committed by background task or :djadmin:`commit_pending` management command.
-All changes in a component are committed once there is at least one older than this period.
+Sets how old (in hours) changes have to be before they are committed by background task or the :djadmin:`commit_pending` management command.
+All changes in a component are committed once there is at least one change older than this period.

 Default value can be changed by :setting:`COMMIT_PENDING_HOURS`.